 The resources in this collection are designed to support organizational and personal learning in philanthropy.
 They represent the perspectives and expertise of diverse voices and organizations across the field.

-The Donor Journeys Initiative is an integrated suite of projects produced by the Frey Foundation Chair for Family Philanthropy over several years.
-Each element of the initiative looks to evaluate and analyze donor journeys, advancing family philanthropy’s understanding and maximization of diverse donor journeys in specific and complementary ways.
+The Donor Journeys Initiative is an integrated suite of projects produced by the Founding Frey Foundation Chair for Family Philanthropy.
+Each element of the initiative seeks to evaluate and analyze donor journeys, advancing family philanthropy’s understanding and maximization of diverse donor journeys in specific and complementary ways.

 The Donor Journeys Initiative

-This initiative is led by the Frey Foundation Chair for Family Philanthropy, Michael Moody.
-As more work is completed on this initiative, more articles, research reports, and other resources will be added to this collection.
+This initiative was led by the Founding Frey Foundation Chair for Family Philanthropy, Dr. Michael Moody.

 The Johnson Center has deep roots in West Michigan, where we have lived and worked since our founding in 1992.
 This collection includes blogs from local authors, region-specific reports and tools, and projects to support thriving neighborhoods.